dassiorleando/paykickstart-ipn-validator/README.md

 To better the funnel of your App sold via a third-party service you often need to do further actions once payment/refund/subscribe/unsubscribe operations are made via your sales/dashboard/landing pages, doing this without confirming the validity of the notification will fail your workflow as not only the intended party can send requests to your server (IPN receiver/controller).

+Here's their [official guide](https://support.paykickstart.com/api/#instant-payment-notification-ipn) regarding IPN with a good description of the data being sent.

 ## Install